NServiceBusExtensions/Home/README.md

 Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use these projest for free.

-### Do I need a license to use these libraries at runtime in production?
+### Do I need a license to use these libraries at runtime in production or testing environments?

 No, no license is required on production systems.